jason-cairns/monotonic/README.md

 ```

 ## Repository structure
 Inside `experiments`, the `data` folder already contains the CSV for the datasets.
-Instead `exp_{dataset}.ipynb` contains the training loop and the evaluation for the corresponding `dataset`
+Instead, `exp_{dataset}.ipynb` contains the training loop and the evaluation for the corresponding `dataset`